-5.6 Grant Agreement
+5.7 Grant Agreement

-The Measures and Support Division shall liaise with the Applicant with a view to concluding the Grant Agreement.
+The Measures and Support Division shall liaise with the Applicant with a view to concluding the Grant Agreement which shall include any conditions as outlined by the IB.
 The Grant Agreement (GA) is the formal agreement between the Measures and Support Division and the Applicant.
 The GA is the legally binding document and sets out the terms of the grant.
 The Measures and Support Division will work through the terms and any conditions which must be discharged prior to entering the GA with the Applicant.
 When the Measures and Support Division is satisfied that any conditions have been discharged, it will issue the GA and submit two copies to the Applicant who will sign both copies with the Measures and Support Division keeping one copy and the other kept by the Beneficiary.